-- The cot mattresses used by the service are:
+- " The cot mattresses are:

 - clean;

-- laid flat and not elevated:
+- laid flat and not elevated;

-- the correct size and fit:
+- the correct size and fit;

-- firm:
+- firm;

 - covered with waterproof material;

 - in good condition;

 - easy to clean and disinfect;

 - well aired and dry;

 - have a gap between the mattress and the sides of the cot that is less than 2.5cm;

 - have a recognised safety standard.

-- Individual bed linen (sheets and blankets) is provided to each child.

-- The linen is laundered after each use, unless it is reserved for the sole use of that child.

-- Appropriate separate storage is available for:

-- unused clean linens;

-- linens that are not laundered after each use;

-- dirty linens waiting laundering.

-59. Children aged 2 years and over
+41. Children aged 2 years and over